Phoenix Program: History

+By April 1965, the CIA Counter-Terror Program supported 140 teams of between three and 12 men each.
+Aimed exclusively at the VCI, the teams claimed a kill ratio in excess of eight to one.

+On 9 May 1967 all pacification efforts by the United States came under the authority of the Civil Operations and Revolutionary Development Support (CORDS).
+In June 1967, as part of CORDS, the Intelligence Coordination and Exploitation Program (ICEX) was created, from a plan drafted by Nelson Brickham.
+The purpose of the organization centered on gathering and coordinating information on the VC.
+In December 1967 the South Vietnamese Prime Minister signed a decree establishing Phụng Hoàng, (named after a mythical bird) to coordinate the numerous South Vietnamese entities involved in the anti-VCI campaign.
+The 1968 Tet Offensive demonstrated the importance of the VCI.
+In July 1968 South Vietnamese President Nguyễn Văn Thiệu signed a decree implementing Phụng Hoàng.

 The major two components of the program were Provincial Reconnaissance Units (PRUs) and regional interrogation centers.
 PRUs would kill or capture suspected VC members, as well as civilians who were thought to have information on VC activities.
 Many of these people were taken to interrogation centers and were tortured in an attempt to gain intelligence on VC activities in the area.
 The information extracted at the centers was given to military commanders, who would use it to task the PRU with further capture and assassination missions.
 The program's effectiveness was measured in the number of VC members who were "neutralized", a euphemism meaning imprisoned, persuaded to defect, or killed.

-The interrogation centers and PRUs were developed by the CIA's Saigon station chief Peer de Silva.
+The interrogation centers and PRUs were originally developed by the CIA's Saigon station chief Peer de Silva.
 DeSilva was a proponent of a military strategy known as counter-terrorism, which encompasses military tactics and techniques that government, military, law enforcement, and intelligence agencies use to combat or prevent terrorist activities, and that it should be applied strategically to "enemy civilians" in order to reduce civilian support for the VC.
 The PRUs were designed with this in mind, and began targeting suspected VC members in 1964.
 Originally, the PRUs were known as "Counter Terror" teams, but they were renamed to "Provincial Reconnaissance Units" after CIA officials "became wary of the adverse publicity surrounding the use of the word 'terror'".

-In 1967 all "pacification" efforts by the United States had come under the authority of the Civil Operations and Revolutionary Development Support, or CORDS.
-CORDS had many different programs within it, including the creation of a peasant militia which by 1971 had a strength of about 500,000.

-In 1967, as part of CORDS, the Intelligence Coordination and Exploitation Program (ICEX) was created, from a plan drafted by Nelson Brickham partly inspired by David Galula's Counterinsurgency Warfare (1964), a book based on Galula's experiences in the Algerian War which Brickham was "very taken" with and carried with him around Vietnam.
-The purpose of the organization centered on gathering information on the VC.
-It was renamed Phoenix later in the same year.
-The South Vietnamese program was called Phụng Hoàng, after a mythical bird that appeared as a sign of prosperity and luck.
-The 1968 Tet offensive showed the importance of the VC infrastructure.
-By 1970 there were 704 U.S. Phoenix advisers throughout South Vietnam.

 Officially, Phoenix operations continued until December 1972, although certain aspects continued until the fall of Saigon in 1975.